lindsaygelle/amiibo/README.md

 )
 ```

 ## Usage

-Getting the raw URI payload from the Nintendo URI.
+Getting the raw Amiibo payload from the Nintendo URI.

 ```go
 package main